subygan/subygan.github.io/blog/content/general/product-ideas.md

 ### Small app ideas
+- Ideas with [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol) enabling LLM Agents with cool tools
+  - Object storage for models
+  - Memory layer for any agent
+  - Auth layer for agents to authenticate into a page.
+It is quite obvious how this can even be extended into a secret manager for agents as when these things grow there is a need to manage private and personal data.
+Maybe credit card information, etc.
+- Inventory management with Video models.
+Going from video -> list of inventory.
+Gemini can do it, tested.
 - talk with a youtube video
   - Simple extension to inject a chat window + summarization
+- Talking with a document
+- Unstructured data to structured data
+- Image or Video cropping with SAM2 or [SAMURAI](https://yangchris11.github.io/samurai/) models.
+- Video Editing LLM going from a long form video
 - LLamacoder for any LL
   - https://github.com/nutlope/llamacoder
 - async prompt processing APIs